nodeup/transcriptions/53-a-very-meta-show.md

 1:10:13 - **Name**: Point for CoffeeScript!
 Take a shot.

 1:10:20 - **Cliff Subagio**: The third idea I was to raise is some sort of a NodeUp community public service announcement.
 Maybe the podcast can take suggestions from the community on things that will benefit the community overall.
 If I can start with the first one: I would like the raise the fact that there are actually hundreds of modules in npm with github as a dependency.
 That in turn causes lots of problems when github is down and it's been down a couple times recently.
-I have a local npm registry where I work and the --- it's supposed to be useful when, say, central is down --- central is stable, my local npm is stable but when github is down there is nothing I can do, really.
+I have a local npm registry where I work.
+It's supposed to be useful when, say, central is down --- central is stable, my local npm is stable but when github is down there is nothing I can do, really.
 Lots of modules still depend on github.com.
 To be clear, that's when someone specifies a github.com URL in the json dependencies.
 I ran some scripts to analyze the existing registry and there are about 700 modules where the latest version still depends on github.com. --- encourage if possible -- I think we should publish those modules to the npm registry, o at least beg the authors to.
 Because there are all the other modules that depend on those 700 modules and on and on and on.
 So that change would be awesome, if it's possible.

 1:12:19 - **Daniel Shaw**: Frequently those are forks of other codebases that are blocked upstream because the upstream author hasn't updated, or it can't be updated.
 That's really fantastic feedback.
 Especially coming from Australia, where the Internet is slow.
 I know Dominic and Rod have been doing creative things to make that better.
 But yeah, the dependency on github and the impact of having those module references in github trickles down.
 That's amazing.